ome/omero-guide-fiji/docs/threshold_scripting.rst

 17. This will create a scatter plot.
 Right-click into the Chart now and select *Change chart type > Statistical > Box and Whisker*.

-18. Click the *ROIs* tab to see the added ROIs.
-Note that the ROIs have been assigned a Channel index to indicate which Channel they were derived from.

-19. In the *Settings* tab, turning channels on/off will also show/hide ROIs assigned to those channels.

-20. Open the image in OMERO.figure for a quick publication by going to *Info* tab in OMERO.iviewer and clicking on OMERO.figure in the *Open with* line.\ |image4|\.

 .. |image1| image:: images/threshold_script2.png
    :width: 1.89583in